demian-wolf/pyreverso/README.md

 Currently the wrapper supports Reverso Context API and Reverso Voice API.

 ### Docs
-Docs are not ready yet; they'll be published soon.
-Every method of the code has docstrings, you can take a look at them.
+Docs are not ready yet; they will be published soon.
+Every method of the code has docstrings, currently you can take a look at them.
+Also both reverso_api.context and reverso_api.voice contain a sample usage example (after `if __name__ == "__main__"`); they are different from examples below ("Getting started" section), and show more advanced features (such as surrounding highlighted parts of words' usage examples in Context by *).

 ### Getting started